HolmesShuan/A-Variation-of-Dice-coefficient-Loss-Caffe-Layer/README.md

   top: "loss"
 }
 ```
 The same as `EuclideanLoss` layer.
-Only the two bottom blobs's setting is supported.
+Only the two bottom blobs setting is supported.